-To assist the Board to carry out its responsibilities, the Board has established a Board Performance & Renewal Committee, a Remuneration Committee, an Audit Committee, and a Risk Committee.
+To assist the Board to carry out its responsibilities, the Board has established a Board Performance and Renewal Committee, a Remuneration Committee, an Audit Committee, and a Risk Committee.
+The Board establishes ad-hoc Committees as required.

-These Committees review matters on behalf of the Board and as determined by the relevant Charter:
+These Committees review matters on behalf of the Board, and as determined by the relevant Charter:

-Refer matters to the Board for decision, with a recommendation from the Committee, or Determine matters (where the Committee acts with delegated authority), which the Committee then reports to the Board.
+- Refer matters to the Board for decision, with a recommendation from the Committee; or - Determine matters (where the Committee acts with delegated authority), which the Committee then reports to the Board.

-The Chairman of each Committee provides a report to the Board following each Committee meeting.
+The Chairman of each Committee provides a report to the Board following each Committee meeting and minutes of each Committee meeting are provided to all Directors.